 A diagram of the mechanism of skin sensitization (Gildea, 2005)

 The Animal Test(s)

-Prior to review of the mouse Local Lymph Node Assay (LLNA) by ICCVAM and ECVAM in 1999, the traditional tests accepted by regulatory authorities for the assessment of a substance's skin sensitization potential were two guinea pig tests, the Guinea Pig Maximization Test (GPMT) and the Buehler Test (OECD, 1992).
+Prior to review of the mouse Local Lymph Node Assay (LLNA) by the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the European Centre for the Validation of Alternative Methods (ECVAM) in 1999, the traditional tests accepted by regulatory authorities for the assessment of a substance's skin sensitization potential were two guinea pig tests, the Guinea Pig Maximization Test (GPMT) and the Buehler Test (OECD Guideline 406, originating in 1992).